There are a number of different ways to add references to your EndNote Desktop Library.

 ACTIVITY: Creating an EndNote library

-Most modern library catalogues or database platforms will offer some way in which you can export a list of selected references into a file type that can then be directly imported into an EndNote Library.
+Most modern library catalogues or database platforms will offer some ways in which you can export a list of selected references into a file type that can then be directly imported into an EndNote Library.

 The most common export file type used within EndNote is called a .RIS (Reference Manager) file.
 Sometimes the export button given in a database will say RIS, sometimes it refers to the reference software package itself.
 OneSearch and several other database platforms use the .RIS file for their direct export options.

-Example export options within Proquest Database (2021)
+Example export options within ProQuest Database (2021)

 Other sources might use a different file type - such as a .CIW file used by Web of Science, or a .ENW used by Google Scholar, but they essentially work in the same way.